nathom/streamrip/README.md

 ## Features

+- Super fast, as it utilizes concurrent downloads and conversion
 - Downloads tracks, albums, playlists, discographies, and labels from Qobuz, Tidal, Deezer, and SoundCloud
 - Automatically converts files to a preferred format
 - Has a database that stores the downloaded tracks' IDs so that repeats are avoided
 - Easy to customize with the config file